gabtaylor1/tractfigure-studio/PREHACKATHON_GUIDE.md

 1. Read the complete GitHub issue.
 2. Identify its acceptance criteria and relevant files.
 3. Run the existing targeted tests.
-4. Capture a baseline screenshot or output when visual behavior is changing.
+4. Capture a baseline screenshot.
-5. Agree on file ownership within the team.
+5. Make sure everyone agree on file ownership within the team!

-During development:

-- Add or update tests with each behavior change.
-- Preserve stable layer IDs.
-- Keep paths platform-neutral.
-- Use `pathlib.Path` for filesystem paths.
-- Keep scientific operations outside browser callbacks where practical.
-- Avoid modifying input data in place.
-- Avoid auxiliary marker files and per-subject logs.
-- Keep generated data, environments, caches, and ordinary outputs outside Git.
-- Keep commits small and descriptive.

 Check changes frequently: